DagiAmeha/CLI-app/README.md

 ```

-you can use **help/man** command to see all the commands with explanation
+you can use **help/man** command to see all the commands with their explanation.